mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Testing Resources.md

   - [High
          Contrast](https://help.ubuntu.com/stable/ubuntu-help/a11y-contrast.html.en)

+**Testing Scenarios:**

+1. Enable specific contrast themes and color filters, then navigate through all the VPN Client screens and ensure the readability of all text.

-### Vision - Personalization of Text Size,Text Cursor and Mouse Pointer
+### Vision - Personalization of Text Size, Text Cursor and Mouse Pointer

 Text size can be changed to improve readability.